 One way to build and style a minimalist wardrobe fashionably is by sticking to a few “uniforms” that truly flatter you.
-When I say “uniforms” I mean stylish basics that you can always go to instead of looking at a bunch of disjointed clothing items when you open your closet door.
-This makes getting dressed so much easier and will save you time as well.
+When I say “uniforms” I mean stylish go-to silhouettes that you know flatter you like nothing else.
+This is a major key to effortless dressing versus looking at a bunch of disjointed clothing items when you open your closet door.
+This will save you so much time and make getting dressed a joy as well.

 I talk about the importance of designing a color palette in Chic Minimalism For Your Wardrobe to weed out clothing that never matches, and to guarantee workable clothing separates that seamlessly pair together well.
+Creating a capsule wardrobe is the true foundation of dressing well, yet knowing how to style your clothing has everything to do with the silhouettes each piece creates on your body.
 Taking this concept of styling to the next level begins with establishing a few uniforms for different occasions that may also be somewhat seasonal by changing shoes, adding tights, or even a sweater or coat.

 Wide Leg Pants

 Loose fitting tunics with slim pants or leggings can be truly casual and comfy, yet with a great boot, jacket and accessory or two, you looked thoughtfully pulled together.

 (image by altamiraNYC)

 The traditional t-shirt and jeans don’t have to be boring.
 The organic line Edun brings simplicity and art together in the most beautiful way.
 Looser fitting tees with slim line jeans tend to look chic and effortless.

 (image by edun.com)

 Gaia Conceptions has been a favorite organic clothing line of mine for quite sometime.
 I love the look of the perfect dress with boots.
 Add tights and a sweater to this look for the fall.